 Mild Cognitive Impairment (MCI) it is not a disease itself.
-It is a disorder, causing a mild but noticeable decrease in mental processes
+It is a disorder, causing a mild noticeable decrease in mental processes.

 The term Mild Cognitive Impairment (MCI) can be explained as a disorder or incorrect functioning of the brain.
 However, MCI is not considered as one specific disease, rather a group of symptoms affecting cognition.
 These symptoms may remain stable for years, reduce over time and reverse, or progress to Alzheimer's disease or another type of dementia.